coinables/sweepkey/readme.txt

 sweepkey.org

 This can be a very dangerous tool.
-If you enter the wrong destination address and your funds are gone.
+If you enter the wrong destination address your funds are gone.
-Take appropriate attention while engaging in financial transactions.
+Take appropriate care and attention while engaging in financial transactions.